microsoft/powerbi-powershell/src/Modules/Admin/Commands.Admin/help/Add-PowerBIEncryptionKey.md

 ## DESCRIPTION
 Associates an encryption key for Power BI workspaces that is assigned to a premium capacity.
-Make sure to grant wrap and unwrap key permissions for Power BI service in the "Azure Key Vault".
+Make sure to grant wrap and unwrap key permissions for Power BI service in the Azure Key Vault.
-Currently supports adding upto one tenant key.
+Currently supports adding up to one tenant key.
 Before you run this command, make sure you log in using Connect-PowerBIServiceAccount.
 This cmdlet requires the calling user to be a tenant administrator of the Power BI service.